CANDY-HOUSE/SesameSDK_iOS_with_DemoApp/Documents/Implement-Sesame-Widget-with-AppGroup.md

 # 1. Configure AppGroup in Xcode
 Under Project setting.
 1. Choose **App target** > **Signing & Capabilities** > + Capability (**App Groups**)
-2. Add your group identifier. e.g. co.candyhouse.widget
+2. Add your group identifier. e.g. group.candyhouse.widget
 3. Choose **Widget target** > **Signing & Capabilities** > + Capability (**App Groups**)
-4. Add as the same group identifier as the App target. e.g. co.candyhouse.widget
+4. Add as the same group identifier as the App target. e.g. group.candyhouse.widget
 5. Create a .plist file named **CHConfiguration.plist** and add an attribute **CHAppGroupApp** as String type and set your group ID as Value.
 Make sure the Target Membership is checked for both `App` and the `Widget`.

 # 2. Adopt SesameSDK to your App and Widget